LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

    }

-.. index:: ! endpoint, ! route, ! routing, ! conventional routing, ! attribute routing
+.. index:: ! endpoint, ! route, ! routing, ! conventional routing, ! attribute routing. ! action method

 Controllers Map to Requests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Controllers need to handle HTTP requests coming in and that routes are a key component of that process ASP.NET MVC has two different ways to map these routes: conventional routing and attribute routing.
+Controllers need to handle HTTP requests coming in and routes are a key component of that process.
+ASP.NET MVC has two different ways to map these routes: conventional routing and attribute routing.
 **Conventional routing** establishes the routes as endpoints in one of the application's configuration files.
 **Attribute routing** establishes the routes using code called attributes that are placed in the controller file.